 Birds, like other animals, consist of a number of body systems which operate independently or with each other to maintain the normal activity and functioning of the animal as a whole.
 Each of these body systems consists of organs, which are special structures that are adapted to carry out specific activities or functions.
 Each organ, in turn, consists of tissues which consist of the various types of cells that ultimately provide the means for the organs and systems to carry out their activities and functions.

 The study of anatomy is the study of the structure of the different cells, tissues, organs and systems.
 Knowledge of these structures helps to understand how they function or operate under normal circumstances.
 The study of how they work and function is known as physiology.

 The basic unit of all systems, organs and tissues is the cell.
 The cell consists of a number of parts, called ‘organelles’, which include the cytoplasm, mitochondria, ribosomes, golgi body, and the nucleus, to name a few.
 Not all cells contain all of the various parts, for example red blood cells lack most of the internal organelles.
 The contents of a cell are enclosed in a cell membrane that permits the various nutrients and compounds required for normal cell functioning to move in and out of the cell.
 The nucleus contains structures called chromosomes that carry the genes (genetic information), and animals generally have a pair of each chromosome.
 The number of chromosome pairs differs between organisms.

-Cells have a number of special features that differentiate them from non-living things:
+Cells have a number of special features that differentiate them from non-living creatures:

 Upon entering a cell virus particles act very similar to the cell genetic material, and can also become part of the cell’s genetic material.
 Under the control of the virus, the genetic material instructs the cell to make many copies of the virus.
 The cell eventually ruptures to release the copies of the original virus and give rise to the symptoms of diseases caused by viruses.